DevRel-Foundation/persona-library/docs/traits/adoption-modality.md

 - frequently asked questions
 - workshops & training / webinars
 - AI assistants
+- boilerplate code (minimal sample app) to overcome inertia with something to build upon
+- container with runnable environment

 Guidance-oriented may be more likely to sign up for a demo with sales.

 ## Socratic (social)

 Learn by working with others and asking questions.
 The interaction with others in dialogue is how they develop a fully understanding of concepts and ideas.

+- convey expertise or specialization in the area to win trust
+- expectation is that the information is most up to date available, may distrust out of date documentation and resources that are not always maintained
+- leave time or pause periodically for q&a
+- host office hours

+This may seem like extroverted behavior but its the learning style that is applicable.
+Somebody may join office hours if they are more outgoing, but somebody may still want the social interaction but prefers to see the agenda and benefits from the structure of delivery or learning from the questions others may ask.